TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 Despite his ability to manifest however he wishes, he still manifests as a Terrisman in Terris garb, displaying a lingering connection to his old body.
 He also appears to still consider himself Terris.
 He believes in an afterlife in the [[Beyond\|Beyond]].
 Though professes a lack of objective knowledge on whether or not an afterlife truly exists, he also openly admits that he is not truly omniscient.
 As such does not attempt to put up pretenses of omniscience or omnipotence, admitting to his limitations.
 He even admits his own naïveté.
 As a man open to sharing his limitations, he is even willing to admit his growing difficulty in taking action.
 Much like other aspects of his personality, this can be seen rooted in his humility.
 He finds great discomfort in his inability to take action due to his nature as Harmony.
 He considers himself to be one with Ruin and Preservation, as they make him up, and thus he finds it difficult to separate his mind from the power he holds.
 He also considers the choice to not take up a Shard to be a wise one.
 He considers himself to be new to the role of a Shard, despite his centuries holding on to it.
+He fears that he made life too easy for humanity, and thus delayed their potential development as they had no reason to strive for advancement.
+This shows how he believes that struggle and need is an important factor in motivating technological advancement.

+Over time, his view of his gender changed, as he became less attached to his masculinity and more accepting of gender-neutral terms for himself.
+Though it is not clear to what extent his self-identification changed.
+Some individuals view him as simultaneously male and female, conceptualizing him as a divine hermaphrodite, though it is unclear how much he personally identifies with this description.

+His interpretation of his Intent is that which gives sapient beings to freely make their own choices.
+This belief is to the extent that he believes that even the ability to commit evil deeds, such as murder, is necessary.
+Not due to the fact that he supports it or believes that it must be committed, but because he believes that the ability to do so is needed for free will to exist.
 He holds to the belief that humanity should discover new technologies and advancements by their own power, arguing that there are subtle consequences to helping them along too much.
 Alongside this, he believes that humanity should find their own path through the cosmere.
 He also believes that if he intervenes too much, mankind could become overly reliant upon him, he trusts mankind to be able to solve their problems on their own, as he believes in humanity.
 Furthermore, he believes that people shouldn't have their lives controlled or moved by others, and interprets his Intent as creating a way for as many people as possible to make their own choices.
 This is all a part of his belief in free will and self-actualization, both on an individual and societal level.
 His belief in free will of all people can be seen in his aforementioned religious tolerance, and support of people forming their own moral compass based on their own thoughts and research.